Here is the Cool Interview

 The keywords were very defined already.

 Takahashi: Absolutely!
 If he was dead he would not be able to speak, however he says "You are already dead".
-The idea of a time bomb was so awesome!
+The idea of a countdown was so awesome!
 Or hitting pressure points on the body.
 I remember wondering, "is that possible?"

 If pressing the pressure points can make you recover, it may also make you worse, and that seemed very realistic.

-Takahashi: The important thing is "I don't want my pressured points pressed!
+Takahashi: The important thing is "I don't want my pressure points pressed!
 I'll die!"
 Doesn't it make you think that?
-And if they get pressed, he explodes!
+And if they get pressed, you'll explode!
 Or something like that anyway (laughs).
 I consider that being so convincing is what makes it really good.
 It had a lot of those kinds of inventions.
 It was a like a treasure chest!

 We could say that it created a manga prototype.